mikavir/rx-decode/TESTING.md

 ## Unfixed Bugs

 - When a user "double tap" on submit button, it skips a word on mobile devices.
-This occurance does not happen on chrome developer tools.
+This occurence does not happen on chrome developer tools.

 - ![gif](documentation/bugs/mobile-unfixed-bug.gif)

 - I have made several attempts to fix this and none have worked:

     - Making `dblclick` event false as advised by [StackOverflow](https://stackoverflow.com/questions/2424377/javascript-suppress-double-click-selection):

     Result: No change.

     ```js